jaybeeuu/jaybeeuu-dev/packages/posts/src/jest-transforms/jest-transforms.md

 That was hard work.
 And to make it worse,
 [should have read the docs](https://jestjs.io/docs/configuration#transformignorepatterns-arraystring).
-Well... at least I learnt a thing or two.
+At least I learnt a thing or two.